 Cash Payments: Monthly, Bi-Monthly or Quarterly- payable on or before the first day of classes and prior to the 15th day of the month the payment is due.
 If tuition is satisfied by cash payment while the student is still in school, there is no interest or finance charge.
 If the applicant is unable to pay all of the tuition costs on the first day, then the student will apply for all financial aid for which he/she may be eligible and apply all disbursements to any outstanding balance.
 The balance of any costs not covered by financial aid will be paid over the length of the program in monthly installments according to a payment plan (Installment Note) which, if applicable, will be determined by the Financial Aid Department.
 This payment plan (Installment Note) if used, will become an addendum to the Enrollment Agreement and is legally binding.
-In the event the student opts to take New Castle School of Trade's private financing plan to cover the balance of the tuition not satisfied by Federal Student Financial Aid, the annual interest rate is 12% (tuition does not necessarily need to be paid in full by graduation under the private financing plan).
+In the event the student opts to take New Castle School of Trade's private financial Aid, the annual interest rate is 12% (tuition does not necessarily need to be paid in full by graduation under the private financing plan).
 If a student seeks outside financing, the interest rate will vary depending on the lender chosen.